Sorted for E's and Wizz

 Play Video

-• Oh is this the way they say the future's meant to feel?
+• Oh, is this the way they say the future's meant to feel?

-Or just twenty thousand people standing in a field
+Or just twenty thousand people standing in a field?

 And I don't quite understand just what this feeling is

-And tell me when the spaceship lands
+And tell me when the spaceship lands 'cause all this has just got to mean something-ing

 In the middle of the night

-It feels alright but then tomorrow morning
+It feels alright, but then tomorrow morning

 Just keep on moving

-I lost my friends, I dance alone, it's 6 o'clock, I wanna go home
+I lost my friends, I dance alone

-But it's no way not today, makes you wonder what it meant
+Makes you wonder what it meant

-And you wanna call your mother and say,
+And you want to call your mother

-"Mother, I can never come home again because I seem to have left
+And say "mother, I can never come home again

-Oh oh when you come down
+Oh, oh, then you come down

-Oh what if you never come down?
+Oh, what if you never come down?
 Writer/s: Candida Doyle, Jarvis Branson Cocker, Mark Andrew Webber, Nick Banks, Russell Senior, Stephen Patrick Mackey

 Publisher: BMG Rights Management, Kobalt Music Publishing Ltd., Universal Music Publishing Group